proficiencyhub95/ros2-basics/README.md

 ### Launch Files

 Launch files in ROS2 are Python scripts (.py files) used to start multiple nodes, set parameters, and define configurations in one place.
-They're part of the launch system that replaced the XML-style launch files from ROS1.
+They're part of the launch system that replaced the XML-style launch files from ROS.

 Launch files make it easy to: